leonardoffreitas/employee-manager/README.md

 ```

 So start the server: `python manage.py runserver`.
 Go to your browser and login with the superuser credentials you chose, you should see the Django admin control panel.
-The server will be available on port 8000 by the URL: http: // localhost: 8000 / admin /.
+The server will be available on port 8000 by the URL: http://localhost:8000/admin/.
 You will be able to manage your employees, also create new users to the system and manager them.